hmteditors/closed-hmt-22/keystone/KeystonePresentation.md

 	- Makes work verifiable
 	- The edition we make is tied directly to the image of the physical artifact — linked to the primary source

-## Paleography:
+## Paleography and Line Indexing:
-- take roughly 40 letter observations from scholia, and 40 from main text
+- Take a select number of observations from text and scholia
-- Each assigned a unique URN
+	- Assigned URNs

 ## Editing:
 - XML Editor, limited set of TEI markup